Hradčany Air Base: History

 The area was used for military training during Austria-Hungary and during the First Republic of Czechoslovakia.
 Since 1938 the area was controlled by the Wehrmacht and used for training.
 In March 1945 the Wehrmacht built a field airport next to village Hradčany (Kummer).

 By April 1945 Stab and II./SG 2 of Luftwaffe's Schlachtgeschwader 2 were based here, while its I./SG 2 was in Austria, and III./SG 2 near Prague.
 The airport was also used by a wing of Messerschmitt Me 262 at the end of the war, and later damaged by American bombing.

 After the war, German speaking inhabitants were expelled.
-On 30 October 1946 the Czechoslovakian Army closed up the area and established military base, later known as Military District Ralsko (Vojenský újezd Ralsko).
+On 30 October 1946 the Czechoslovak Army closed up the area and established military base, later known as Military District Ralsko (Vojenský újezd Ralsko).
 In 1968, during the initial phases of Soviet occupation of Czechoslovakia, Soviet planes shipped military materiel through the airport.
-The whole base was handed over to the newly established Central Group of Forces of the Soviet Army.
+The whole base was handed over to the newly established Central Group of Forces of the Soviet Armed Forces.
 To host the Soviet 236th bomber-fighter squadron and part of the 131st air division the airport runway was expanded to 2,800 meters (width 60 m, one of the largest in Central Europe) and completely covered with concrete.
 Over forty hardened hangars hosted about 44 Mig-21 fighters and Mi-24 helicopters.
 Fuel tanks had capacity over 37,000 m³.

 Between 1945 and 1968 the Czechoslovak Air Force operated several regiments from Hradčany airfield: